JennyOh1004/todo/README.md

 <img width="813" alt="Screen Shot 2020-03-07 at 3 15 20 PM" src="https://user-images.githubusercontent.com/43684968/76153820-8450e680-6086-11ea-9815-d0a4168f6f86.png">

-> This application allows users to update a task, specifically to support the ability to toggle an item's completion status, I add the ability to update a task through a RESTful JSON API.
+> I loaded the tasks from the backend srver using an AJAX request, then built up HTML list items for each of the tasks in the database.
+This application allows users to update a task, specifically to support the ability to toggle an item's completion status, I add the ability to update a task through a RESTful JSON API.

 <img width="813" alt="Screen Shot 2020-03-07 at 3 15 28 PM" src="https://user-images.githubusercontent.com/43684968/76153822-84e97d00-6086-11ea-93a8-657a14de9969.png">

+I add the ability to show tasks from the database and toggled the completion status.
+Then, I created a form which allows users to create new tasks from within the application.
+I add support for creating a new task through a RESTful JSON API. and Then, I triggered this API request when the form is submitted.

 Heroku: https://todoster-jenny-oh.herokuapp.com/